 - pinch of chilli or cayenne pepper (optional)

 - 75g/2½oz butter

 - 400g tin full-fat coconut milk

 - 400g tin chopped tomatoes

 - salt and black pepper

-Pour in the coconut milk, and add the oil and tomatoes, and season with a pinch of salt and plenty of black pepper.
-Bring to the boil, then reduce to a simmer and cook for 30 minutes, or until the kidney beans are soft and beginning to break down and the sauce is thickened.
+Pour in the coconut milk and tomatoes and season with a pinch of salt and plenty of black pepper.
+Bring to the boil, then reduce to a simmer.
+Add the beans, lentils and remaining butter.
+Simmer for about 30 minutes.

 Remove from the heat, cover and leave to cool completely; the flavours will continue to cook and develop as it cools.